C-Stein/node-milestones/02-db-driven-applications/exercises/0*-authentication-101.md

 Authentication should not be confused with **authorization**, which is the act of granting or rejecting a user access to resources based on specific rules or a policy.

+## Authentication Best Practices

+1. Never store plain text passwords
+1. Make usernames case insensitive (e.g.: 'smith' is the same as 'Smith') as well as unique
+1. For apps using personal information, **do not write your own authentication.** Leave it to the specialists.

 ## Encryption

 Encryption is the process of using an algorithm to encode data (referred to as plain text) into unreadable data (referred to as cipher text) of undetermined length.
 An algorithm usually uses a self generated, pseudo-random encryption key to transform the data.
 There are two types of encryption: